fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `double_click_campaign_manager`: Whether to enable all reach dimension combinations in the report.
 Default value: `false`
 - `enable_archive_log_only` (String) Field usage depends on `service` value:
 	- Service `sql_server_hva`: Use archive log only mode
+- `enable_data_extensions_syncing` (String) Field usage depends on `service` value:
+	- Service `salesforce_marketing_cloud`:
+- `enable_distributed_connector_mode` (String) Field usage depends on `service` value:
+	- Service `cosmos`: Enable to allow the connector to join a cluster of connectors forming a Distributed Connector Cluster.
+This cluster allows parallel syncs from the same source to the same destination using multiple connectors.
 - `enable_enrichments` (String) Field usage depends on `service` value:
 	- Service `snowplow`: Enable Enrichments
 - `enable_exports` (String) Field usage depends on `service` value: